jfishbein/selectize_add_button/README.md

 ### Parameters

  * `func` _(required)_ - function callback to be called when button is pressed.
-Received the a JQuery item as its only parameter.
+Receives the JQuery item as its only parameter.
  * `label` - Label for the unclicked button (Default: '+')
  * `title` - Tooltip title for the button (Default: 'Add')
  * `className` - Class name for the unclicked button.
 Clicked button will get this named with a "ed" appended.
 (Default: 'add')